mattjegan/awesome-hacktoberfest/readme.md

 - [hacktoberfest-status](https://github.com/niclasleonbock/hacktoberfest-status)
 - [Issue Finder](http://hacktoberfest-finder.netlify.com) - finds issues made especially for hacktoberfest, also allows filtering by language
+- [learn4haskell](https://github.com/kowainik/learn4haskell) - Course that would get you into the Haskell Functional Programming world in just 4 Pull Requests.

 ## Companies participating in Hacktoberfest